 Bullet Points presentations are terribly ineffective and disengaging to your audience.
 Mandy affirms that many companies are making a mistake putting visuals and text on the presentation that are not even linked to each other.
 So, she challenges us to make our presentations even better by using visuals metaphors to guide the audience during the presentation.

 Metaphors are intuitive patterns of thoughts to make complex things easier.
-It’s a creative way to help your audience visualize your message on the presentation.
+A visual metaphor is effective because it helps your audience visualize your message on the presentation.